-"shock absorber" (Murray, 2000).
-Canada has seen many episodes in which flexibility of the nominal exchange rate facilitated adjustments in the real exchange rate which then dampened the swings in aggregate output and employment caused by external shocks.
+One of the key arguments in favour of a flexible nominal exchange rate is that national price levels tend to be slow to adjust to shocks.
+As Friedman (1953) famously argued, if nominal price levels were fully and instantly flexible in response to shocks, a flexible exchange rate would be unnecessary because all of the needed adjustment in the real exchange rate would naturally and quickly occur through movements in price levels.
+The rigidity of wage and price adjustment is the fundamental reason that a flexible exchange rate can act as an aggregate "shock absorber".
+Canada has seen many episodes in which the movement of the nominal exchange rate has dampened the swings in aggregate output and employment caused by external shocks.
 Following the Asian crisis and subsequent plunge in commodity prices in the late 1990s, for example, the large depreciation of the Canadian dollar stimulated the central Canadian manufacturing and exporting sector, thus reducing the overall negative impact of the shock.
-Similarly, in the mid-2000s, rising world commodity prices led to a strong appreciation of the Canadian dollar; the booming commodity-export sectors in Western and Eastern Canada were offset to some extent by slower growth in the manufacturing heartland of Central Canada.
+Similarly, in the mid 2000s, rising world commodity prices led to a strong appreciation of the Canadian dollar; the booming commodity-export sectors in Western and Eastern Canada were offset to some extent by slower growth in the manufacturing heartland of Central Canada.

 The view that nominal exchange rates should be left free to adjust to whatever shocks come along still leaves open one crucial question: should changes in the exchange rate influence the central bank's policy actions and, if so, how?
 On this issue, the Bank of Canada has also learned considerably over time.
-The Bank knows well that different sources of exchange-rate movements require different policy responses, although identifying the precise cause of any observed change is always difficult.
+The Bank knows well that different sources of exchangerate movements require different policy responses.
 For example, a sustained increase in world commodity prices is itself a positive shock to Canadian aggregate demand and thus is likely to be met with a tighter monetary policy.
 Even though the shock will cause an appreciation of the Canadian dollar which tends to dampen the expansion, the overall effect is still positive for aggregate demand.
 In contrast, the adjustment of global portfolios away from foreign assets and toward Canadian assets will also cause an appreciation of the Canadian dollar, but such a shock, if significant and sustained, is likely to be met with a looser monetary policy.
 Having its origins in financial markets and not product markets, this shock has no direct effect on Canadian aggregate demand, although the subsequent currency appreciation still reduces Canadian net exports and thus the overall effect is negative.
 So, there can be no simple rule of thumb connecting a change in the exchange rate to a change in monetary policy; understanding the cause of the exchange-rate change is crucial.